canada-ca/micro-acquisition/_pages/en/client-guide.md

 </div>

 Want to know more information about the process?
-More detailed guide for ESDC clients of micro-acquisition is availible on request!
+More detailed guide for ESDC clients of micro-acquisition is available on request!